beetbox/audioread/README.md

 * `channels` is the number of audio channels (an integer).
 * `samplerate` is given in Hz (an integer).
 * `duration` is the length of the audio in seconds (a float).

+I'd also like to add these backends in the future:

+* MAD via pymad.
+* FFmpeg via the command line tools.
+* Mplayer in a similar way?